muktiupa/gltf-viewer/README.md

 # GLTF Viewer

-This is a React application to display a GLTF model using `three.js` and `@react-three/fiber`.
+This is a React application to render and display a GLTF model in browser using `three.js` and `@react-three/fiber`.

 ## Table of Contents